When Does Morning Sickness Start—And is it Bad if You Don’t Have it?

 The most common time for morning sickness to start is in the middle of the fifth week of pregnancy (a week and a half after your missed period).
 However, this is not a rule and the experiences of individual women vary considerably.

-For around 13 percent of women, morning sickness can start before they even miss their period, which can be one of the earliest signs of pregnancy they experience.
+For around 13 percent of women, nausea can start before they even miss their period, which can be one of the earliest signs of pregnancy they experience.
 For 90 percent of women who experience morning sickness, it starts by the eight week of pregnancy.

 How long does morning sickness last?

 The most common pattern is for symptoms to rise sharply beginning in week six, then tail off gradually after week 10.
 Weeks seven to nine are typically when morning sickness symptoms are at their peak.
-While morning sickness tends to start suddenly, for most women it tapers off gradually.
+While pregnancy-realted nausea (and, in some cases, vomiting) tends to start suddenly, for most women it tapers off gradually.
 And for an unlucky 10 percent of pregnant women, morning sickness actually gets worse after week nine.

 Is it bad if I don’t have morning sickness?

-While women who experience morning sickness have a lower chance of miscarrying, a lack of morning sickness certainly does not mean your pregnancy is doomed!
-About 20 – 30 percent of women have no morning sickness at all and go on to deliver perfectly healthy babies.
+While women who experience morning sickness have a lower chance of miscarrying, its absence certainly does not mean your pregnancy is doomed!
+About 20 – 30 percent of women have no nausea at all and go on to deliver perfectly healthy babies.

 Your likelihood of experiencing morning sickness is also determined in part by your previous pregnancies (morning sickness tends to be more severe with each subsequent pregnancy and your ethnic background (white women are more prone to nausea than Black or Asian women, and Black women are more likely to experience nausea that starts after the first trimester.